Get the most out of your day at Calke

 Visiting the house and gardens

-The garden is open during the winter from 10am–5pm daily.
+The garden is open from 10am–5pm daily.
 Wander through the walled kitchen gardens, see faded grandeur in the Orangery and enjoy a crisp winter walk around the Pleasure Grounds.
 Unfortunately dogs are not allowed in the gardens at this time of year.

 Explore 600 acres of parkland

 The gates are open from dawn until dusk, so there’s plenty of time to explore the wider estate during your visit.
 Pick up a park map to find a range of walking routes, or download our best seasonal walks from the website.
 You’re welcome to head off the beaten track and create your own walk through meadows, wetlands and woodland – it’s a great way to avoid the crowds.

 If you prefer to embark on a guided walk, our park guides will be happy to lead the way.
 Check our events pages to find themed walks, or join our regular guided walks on a Tuesday, Friday or Saturday (March–October).

 We love seeing your four-legged friends at Calke, but please be considerate to other visitors and bring a lead and plenty of poo bags, just in case.